sanich123/sixCities/Readme.md

 3. When you are authenticated, you are able to add comments.
 4. You need to be authenticated to follow favorites page, if you aren't, you will be redirected to authentication page.

+If you want to, you can:

+clone this project ('git clone'), navigate into the src folder ('cd sixCities') install dependencies ('npm i'), and run the project with 'npm run start' script.